 - Bee-vemon contains anti-inflammatory peptides that act against the pain and inflammation of your arthritis.
 If you’re allergic to bees, do not use this remedy without the supervision of a doctor.
 Even if you aren’t allergic, buy a bee sting kit from your pharmacy and keep it handy.

 Do you have any tips or tricks that help your arthritis?
-Let us know!
+Let us know below!